-- o The Constitution has a basic structure and no one, including Parliament, can violate.
-This fundamental structure cannot be changed even by the Constitutional amendment. - o Regarding the right to property, the court said that it is not a part of the basic structure, it can be suitably abridged.

-- o The court reserved to itself the right to decide whether various matters are part of the basic structure of the constitution. - o The constitution provides that the conduct of judges cannot be discussed in Parliament but on many occasions the conduct of the judiciary has been pointed out.
-Similarly, the Judiciary also criticised the executive on several occasions.

-But in democracy it is essential for each organ of the government to respect the authority of others
+- The Constitution has a basic structure and no one, including Parliament, can violate.
+This fundamental structure cannot be changed even by the Constitutional amendment. - Regarding the right to property, the court said that it is not a part of the basic structure, it can be suitably abridged. - The court reserved to itself the right to decide whether various matters are part of the basic structure of the constitution. - The constitution provides that the conduct of judges cannot be discussed in Parliament but on many occasions the conduct of the judiciary has been pointed out.
+Similarly, the Judiciary also criticised the executive on several occasions. - But in democracy it is essential for each organ of the government to respect the authority of others

-QUES STIO NNAIRE

-One Ma rk Questions

-1. Article 143 of the Indian Constitution empowered the Supreme Court with
+- 1. Article 143 of the Indian Constitution empowered the Supreme Court with

-(a) Original Jurisdiction
+- (a) Original Jurisdiction

-(b) Appellate Jurisdiction
+- (b) Appellate Jurisdiction.

-(c) Supervisory Jurisdiction
+- (c) Supervisory Jurisdiction

-(d) Advisory Jurisdiction
+- (d) Advisory Jurisdiction

-2. lic interest litigation ha stitution? s be en included by which country in its
+- 2. Public interest litigation has been included by which country in its. constitution?

-(a) America (b) South Africa
+- (a) America

-(c) India (d) Japan

-3. Hov v long can the Chief Justic e of India continue his office?

-a) 60 years (b) 62 years

-(c) 65 years (d) 70 years